T-QPM: Enabling Temporal Out-Of-Distribution Detection and Domain Generalization for Vision-Language Models in

-This threshold is fixed across all subsequent timesteps to enable consistent temporal comparison.
+This threshold is fixed across all subsequent times to enable consistent temporal comparison.
 At each timestep $t$, we then optimize only the two fusion scalars $\tilde{\beta}$ and $\tilde{\eta}$, keeping all CLIP encoders frozen.
 This yields extreme parameter efficiency and avoids catastrophic forgetting of pre-trained representations~\cite{Kirkpatrick_2017}.
-Beyond OOD detection under temporal shift, the training objective is explicitly designed to generalize over covariate shift by training on both clean and corrupted views and enforcing score consistency between them.
+Beyond OOD detection under temporal shift, the training objective is explicitly designed to generalize over covariate shift by training on both clean and corrupted views, enforcing their score consistency.
 The total loss comprises three components.
 First, the \textit{Balanced ID Classification Loss} computes cross-entropy symmetrically on both clean and covariate-shifted views,

-where $\tilde{x}$ denotes a covariate-shifted version of $x$ so that the model learns representations that are simultaneously discriminative and robust to covariate perturbations.
+where $\tilde{x}$ is the covariate-shifted of $x$ so that the model learns representations that are simultaneously discriminative and robust to covariate perturbations.
 Second, the \textit{Covariate Consistency Loss} explicitly enforces that OOD detection scores remain stable under covariate shift~\cite{hendrycks2020augmixsimpledataprocessing},

 directly penalizing inconsistency between the OOD scores of clean and corrupted views and making the detection boundary robust to covariate shifts.
 Third, to prevent the effective ID coverage from drifting as the data distribution evolves, the \textit{Temporal Drift Penalty} employs \textit{Above-Threshold Coverage (ATC)}~\cite{garg2022leveragingunlabeleddatapredict} as a soft differentiable proxy for the fraction of ID samples scoring above $\delta$,